daniel-mooney/C-Projects/Barcode_Reader/README.md

 as output.

 If a frame is unable to be read, the program returns which frames are unable to be read and ends.

+## Code References
+Code found in `functions.c` and `main.c` are of my own work, with functions found in `bitmap.c` and the makefile being someone elses.